-After the rare bird photobombed one of the pest control cameras, Pāmu is backing the endangered matuku-hūrepo (Australasian bittern) for Forest & Bird's Bird Of The Century.
+After the rare bird photobombed one of the pest control cameras, Pāmu is backing the endangered matuku-hūrepo (Australasian bittern) for Forest & Bird's Bird of the Century.

 Once bittern, twice shy... right?!
 Ordinarily elusive bitterns camouflage into muddy surroundings with their brown-grey plumage, and when coupled with their distinctive "freezing" beak-vertical still pose, it's no wonder most people have never seen one!
 However, Pāmu Environment Manager Gordon Williams reports that one not-so-camera-shy bittern was caught checking out the camera at one of the predator control sites just below the farm manager’s house at Ōmāmari Farm in Dargaville.
 “We have cameras in most farms with predator control now to see if we’re missing trap-shy predators.
 Seeing evidence of healthy endangered birds like this one is a real bonus."